 Computer Science Major

+Computer science is the study of automating processes that can store, communicate, and process information.
+Computer scientists specialize in theories such as computation and computational system design.
 Computer science majors gain a broad education in the conceptual foundations of computer science, including algorithms, artificial intelligence, computer architecture, data structures, image processing, networks, operating systems and software engineering.
 Students learn the underlying theory, methodologies and techniques used in the development of computer systems.

 After completing this program, students should have the ability to

-- apply knowledge of computer hardware and system software to design reliable and efficient software systems.
+- apply knowledge of computer hardware and system software to design reliable and efficient software systems,

-- communicate with and lead teams.
+- communicate with and lead teams,

 - learn, evaluate and apply new problem-solving techniques and tools.